brainstem-org/brainstem_support/docs/datamodel/stem.md

 - __Projects__: Projects
 - __Subjects__: Animal subjects described by a name, its sex and strain.
 A subject must further belong to a project.
-- __Datasets__: A dataset consists of various module data.
+- __Datasets__: A dataset consists of various modules.
 It must belong to a project.
 - __Collections__: Group of datasets belonging to the same project.
 This can be used to describe which datasets makes up a figure or a specific analysis.

 Please see the dedicated pages below for the models within the STEM app: